Brian T. Edwards: Work

 Edwards's first book, Morocco Bound: Disorienting America's Maghreb, from Casablanca to the Marrakech Express (2005), examines "the dynamics and select encounters between the Maghreb and the US from the early 1940s to the early 1970s", as Allen Hibbard writes in the journal Comparative Literature Studies.

 In the edited collection Globalizing American Studies (2010), Edwards and his co-editor, Dilip P. Gaonkar, argue that the discipline of American studies "needs to allow space for alternative interpretations of the concept of 'America' as it is understood in different contexts outside the United States", as Meghan Warner Mettler says in The Journal of Asian Studies.

 Edwards's second book, After the American Century: The Ends of U.S. Culture in the Middle East (2015), considers the reception of US popular culture in Cairo, Casablanca, and Tehran to argue that American cultural influence in the Middle East has waned, according to John Waterbury in Foreign Affairs.

 Edwards has appeared in a number of public conversations in the media about US–MENA relations and cultural circulation, including on NPR, PBS's WTTW, NBC Chicago, and Voice of America.
 Edwards's podcast episode on Paul Bowles, "Baptism of Solitude", which was produced with The Organist (McSweeney's and KCRW), was featured in Hyperallergic's "11 Great Art and Culture Podcast Episodes of 2017".

 Awards and honors

 Edwards was named a 2005 Carnegie Scholar by the Carnegie Corporation of New York under its Islam Initiative, a 2008 New Directions Fellow by the Andrew W. Mellon Foundation, and a Class of 2015 Emerging Leader by the Chicago Council on Global Affairs.
 Edwards also received Fulbright Senior Specialists Awards in American studies in 2009 and 2011.

 From 2016 to 2017, Edwards served on the American Academy of Arts and Sciences’ Commission on Language Learning.
 The Commission was charged by Congress to examine language education in the US and make recommendations for ways to meet future education needs, resulting in the report America’s Languages: Investing in Language Education for the 21st Century (2017).
 The Commission's findings have been featured in the San Francisco Chronicle, The Hill, the Boston Herald, Inside Higher Ed, and the Association for Psychological Science.

+Controversy

+In 2024, Edwards was named in a federal Unfair Labor Practice charge against Tulane University for anti-union activities, including direct retaliation against union organizers.